FASSt-simulation/fasst_simulation_tools/README.md

 # FASSt-Simulation Run Scripts and Analysis Tools
-Scripts and tools for running the FASSt-simulation model containers
+Scripts and tools for running the FASSt-simulation model containers and analyzing the outputs